rahulswain58708/python-ai-foundation/day10_set/Readme.md

-🔹 Python Set Practice – From Basics to Advanced
+🧮 Python Set Practice (Basics to Advanced)

-This repository contains my Python Set practice programs, written step-by-step from basic to advanced level to build strong understanding of sets, logic building, and real-world usage.
+A structured collection of Python Set practice programs designed to strengthen understanding of sets, improve logic building, and apply concepts in real-world scenarios.

-The goal of this repository is to improve:

-Concept clarity

-Problem-solving skills
+This repository focuses on pure Python and is ideal for beginners to intermediate learners.

+🚀 Project Objective

-Logical thinking using Python Sets
+Build strong command over Python Sets by practicing:

-📌 Topics Covered
-✅ Set Basics

-Creating sets
+Creating and managing sets

+Performing set operations

+Solving logical problems

+Applying sets in real-world use cases

+All programs are written with simple, clean, and beginner-friendly code.

+📚 Topics Covered

+Set creation & initialization

 Removing duplicate values